Triple Point VCT 2011

-The Venture Fund aims to pay regular dividends from 2020, although this is not guaranteed.
+The Venture Fund aims to pay regular dividends from 2020.
 It is targeting a dividend of 3p per share in the summer of 2020 and 2021 and, subject to realisations, dividends of up to 5p per share thereafter.
 Dividends are variable and not guaranteed.

 This is a new share class, so performance is not yet available.

 Tax rules can change and benefits depend on circumstances.

-This is a new VCT share class.
+This is a relatively new VCT share class.
 If fundraising is slow, shares may take some time to be allotted, or may not be allotted at all.